 In some situations, physical transport of specimens or of the patients themselves are required.
 Booking of ambulances as well as pickup or delivery of specimens can be done online or through phone calls.

-In extreme situations, a health worker can come to you and get the samples from you directly, such as in the case of blood or swab tests.
-Patients who cannot move from their current locations will be able to greatly benefit from this type of service as they would no longer need to travel in order to get tested.
+In certain situations, a health worker can come over to get your samples (blood or swab tests) directly.
+Patients who cannot move from their current locations will greatly benefit from this type of service as they would no longer need to travel in order to get tested.

-Logistics are still very important in these types of situations, and mobile teams would still need to practice complete sanitation and hygiene protocols whether during this current situation or under normal circumstances.
+Logistics are still critical in these situations, and mobile teams would still need to practice complete sanitation and hygiene protocols, whether during this current situation or under normal circumstances.

-In any case, patients will get to enjoy the benefits of having the services brought to them instead of the other way around.
-Take note, though, that these services may be limited and can only be offered by those with ample resources and those within close vicinity to you.
+In any case, patients will enjoy the benefits of having the services brought to them rather than the other way around.
+Although you must note that these services may be limited and can only be offered by those with ample resources and those within close vicinity to you.

-While gone are the days where in doctors make house calls, telemedicine has gone a long way towards replicating those times.
-With these efforts, medical practices and clinics can reach a much wider audience, and patients need no longer travel several miles, wait for hours on end, and spend a lot of money on something that should only take a few minutes in reality to accomplish.
+While gone are the days that doctors made house calls, telemedicine has gone a long way towards replicating those times.
+With these efforts, medical practices and clinics can reach a much wider audience; besides, patients need no longer to travel several miles, wait for hours on end, and spend a lot of money on something that should only take a few minutes in reality to accomplish.

 Several medical institutions and doctors in private practice are taking advantage of technology to provide remote services to their patients.
-Several insurance companies, as well as the government, are, in fact, providing support in online medical services by pushing greater coverage for these types of treatments and consultations.
+Several insurance companies alongside the government support online medical services by pushing coverage for these treatments and consultations.

-As such, we can expect online health services to flourish further in the coming years, with technology focusing more on how to make these advances a reality for the benefit of patients and medical professionals alike.
+Therefore, we can expect online health services to flourish further in the coming years, with technology focusing more on making these advances a reality for the benefit of patients and medical professionals alike.